psychemedia/pentrich-uprising/tellings/07_tale_of_benjamin_topham.md

 And so it was that in the few days before the Frame-Breaking Act received Royal Assent from the Prince Regent, Topham received a *third* visit from the frame-breakers.
 He knew he wouldn't be able to talk them round this time, so he placed a premium on his own personal safety and hid in a cupboard, while outside, he heard his life threatened by the many voices of the men who would break ten more of his frames, and the doors and windows of his house and shop too; for in those days your house was your shop.

 Now as I've heard it told that he *was* paying full-price for the work on those frames, and that this was some sort of vengeful attack; but that's not to say there weren't those who deserved to have their machines broken, nor whether there was some other reason he'd attracted the ire of the frame-breakers.
 'Cos history doesn't say so much about those other men who were targeted.
 Maybe Topham was the exception, which is why the press chose to mention him rather than the ones they couldn't defend.

+At this point, machine-breaking in the Nottinghamshire area largely dropped off, though fifty miles to the North, the woollen textile workers of West Yorkshire were starting engaging in their own forms of frame-breaking.

+But then, a few years later, it started to flare up again... and once again, Benjamin Tophams's frames became a target.

+It was June, 1816, and the disturbances in Nottigham has started up again.
+Nineteen frames had been broken in New Radford, operated by a lace-manufacturer from Nottingham who worked some of his own frames as well as several that were rented in.
+Three of which belonged to Benjamin Topham.

+Two men in particular had been taken up for that attack, though thirty or so men had been involved in it: Thomas Glover and John Chettle.
+And many a tale was told about their trial, one Saturday in August, 1816, at the Nottingham summer Assizes.
+The trial had started at 2, in the afternoon, but didn't finish until two, the next morning.
+The Luddite lawyer, Thomas Denman, provided their legal defence.
+Throughout the day, many of the actual framebreakers — twenty or more had been involved in the original action — were said to have gathered in an around the court room; some of them armed, the constables powerless against them; they prevented any light to appear in court, excepting on the bench and the counsel table; and it was surely clear to the judge and jury alike what sort of verdict they expected to see.

+But Denman was well up to his task, and the alibis he presented gave the jury all the reason they needed to acquit the two men accused, even though tht prosecution had pre-emptively tried to cast doubt on any such thing — this was a time, remember, before mobile phones... you'd typically know the time from the tolling of the Church bell, and even if you were only half an hour out in estimating that the time, that could be time enough for committing a crime.

+The major evidence against the men was the eye-witness testimony of the shop-owner's daughters and wife, Mrs Wright; his daughter, Ann, who had been woken in the early hours of the morning, just before 1am, by the screams of her sister and the sound of the door being smashed open by hatchets, had peeked through the curtains of their upstairs bedroom window and seen both Glover and Chettle stood outside; her sister had also sworn to having recognised Chettle's voice.
+And Wright's wife, who had been awoken by a noise and gone to investigate, was on the stairs as they broke in and immediately run to a window to scream "Murder!" as a cry for help; at which point she saw a dozen men stood outside below, who responded with a volley of stones that broke several panes of glass and angry shouts telling her to shut the window.

+Denman then made his case for the defence.

+One witness, who was mother to three children by Chettle, and was celebrating the return of another of sons from his soldiering, as well as several others had been drinking well into the early hours that night with Chettle.
+He'd turned up a little after eleven — the owner of the Cross-Keys said he'd been drinking in that establishment from 9 till 11 — joined them in a drink, then fallen asleep.
+He was turned out at two am, still rather the worse for wear.
+Another witness,who was up early that Sunday morning washing her children's clothes in readiness for Sunday School, good Christian woman that she was, was just emptying the suds in the street as it was starting to get light, heard the clock striking a quarter past two, and saw Chettle coming towards her, still rather tipsy.
+And yes, she does know the prosecution witness Ann Wright - "and every knows she's not to be believed, even her own father and mother say so"...

+As for Glover, he'd been drinking with half-a-dozen others in the Odd Fellows Arms public-house at New Radford from about nine o'clock, and some watermen had also been in there.
+He'd gone out around about 10 o'clock or so, and then come back twenty minutes later with a handful of steaks as a treat to them all.
+The steaks were put on to cook, and every one payed for their own bread.
+The landlady had wanted them to leave at twelve, and refused to serve them after that hour, law-abiding landlay that she was, but they had stayed there almost till two.
+The serving girl was sure he'd been there all night, even when she'd gone outside about one and heard a  pistol shot near by: Glover had put his head outside the door, with the others, to see what was going on, but they hadn't left the pub.
+One witness particularly remembered the time, because he only lived a coupleof hindred yards from the pub, and he pulled the clock up every Satruday night, which he'd done that night and he specifically recalled the clock was showing a quarter to two.

+Several other defence witnesses swore to having spoken to Mrs. Wright the day after the attack, when she'd said she hadn't recognised any of the offenders, and that they wouldn't trust a word she said, even under oath, either.

+It being well about midnight by this point, the Judge attempted to sum up the evidence from memory, regretting that he couldn't see well enough by the by flickering candle-light to properly refer to many of the notes that he had taken, telling the jury to let the verdict be whatever it might.

+After twenty minutes or so, the Jury said they hadn't heard sufficient evidence to prove the prisoners were guilty, so they were both pronounced Not Guilty.

+And as the verdict was given, three cheers went up three times, and the Judge could nothing to quieten it.
+The celebrations then continued through the streets for several hours.

+Two other charges were read against Glover and Chettle when the Court reassembled at nine o'clock on the Monday morning, but no evidence was presented and a summary verdict of Not Guilty was awarded to them.
+Whilst the Judge obviously had to discharge the men, he couldnlt help but comment on the system of violence against property that appeared to be prevalent in the towm, and a system of perjury might arise from, not that he was saying such a conspiracy had operated in this case.
+And that anyomne who engaged in such a conspiracy should be cautious, becuase even though they might evade the law in the short term, the rule of law would not be deterred in the long term.

+Following the case, it is said the real offenders declared that Chettle, at least, had had no involvlement in the affair.
+But when he died twenty years later, his involvment in the case, and the resulting trial, is what was remembered about him.

+And as for Mr Benjamin Topham?
+It is said that following the final attack, in 1816, he had lost his energy of spirit, and almost sank under it...